HomeSecurityGearLab – Informed Advice and Product Reviews

 One thing we can do is put up a wireless camera.

 Many people use the Ring doorbell cameras for two-way interactions for video surveillance.
+They come in both wired and wireless configuration.

-Door viewer
+Door Viewer

 Another thing you want to make absolutely sure your front door has is a door viewer.